Naomi Sedney

 Naomi Sedney (born 17 December 1994) is a Dutch sprinter.
-She has been most successful as the anchor of the Dutch Relay team and is co-holder of the national record 4 x 100 m relay.
+She has been most successful as the anchor of the Dutch Relay team and is co-holder of the national record 4 × 100 m relay.
 In 2022 her younger sister Zoë Sedney joined her in the Dutch Relay team.

 Early career

 Sedney started competing in Athletics at the age of eight at the track and field club ARV Ilion in Zoetermeer.
 Her introduction to the international field was in at the 2011 European Youth Olympic Festival in Trabzon where she represented the Netherlands, winning gold in the 4 × 100 metres relay with the Dutch Relay team (Tessa van Schagen, Sedney, Sacha van Agt and Nadine Visser).

-A year later she competed at the 2012 World Junior Championships in Barcelona, placing sixth in the 4 x 100 meters relay with the Dutch team (Schagen, Sedney, Miquella Lobo and Marloes Duijn).
+A year later she competed at the 2012 World Junior Championships in Barcelona, placing sixth in the 4 × 100 meters relay with the Dutch team (Schagen, Sedney, Miquella Lobo and Marloes Duijn).

 In 2013 she won bronze with the Dutch relay team (Schagen, Sedney, Van Agt and Eefje Boons) at the European Junior Championships in Rieti.

 Breakthrough at senior level

-In 2015 Sedney improved her personal best at the 100 metres to 11.34 (+1,8 m/s) at the FBK Games in Hengelo on 24 May; this turned out to be enough to qualify for the 100 metres and the 4 x 100 metres relay at both the 2015 European U23 Championships in Tallinn and the 2015 World Championships in Athletics in Beijing (China).
+In 2015 Sedney improved her personal best at the 100 metres to 11.34 (+1,8 m/s) at the FBK Games in Hengelo on 24 May; this turned out to be enough to qualify for the 100 metres and the 4 × 100 metres relay at both the 2015 European U23 Championships in Tallinn and the 2015 World Championships in Athletics in Beijing (China).
 At the European U23 Championships she finished fourth in both the 100 metres with a time of 11,62 and the relay with the Dutch team (Schagen, Van Agt, Sedney and Boons).
 At the World Championships Sedney stranded in the heats of the 100 metres, finishing fourth in her heat.
 The Dutch 4 × 100 meters relay team (Visser, Dafne Schippers, Sedney and Jamile Samuel) finished fifth in 42.32, but was disqualified for a changeover infringement.
 In the heats the team had also run 42.32, a new national record.

-In 2016 Sedney competed at the 2016 European Athletics Championships in Amsterdam in both the 100 metres and the 4 x 100 metres relay.
-In the 100 m she made it to the semi finals where her time of 11.44 was not enough to advance to the finals.
-The Dutch relay team led by Schippers, with Samuel, Van Schagen and Sedney as anchor runner won the 4 x 100 meters relay with a national record of 42.04.
+In 2016 Sedney competed at the 2016 European Athletics Championships in Amsterdam in both the 100 metres and the 4 × 100 metres relay.
+In the 100 m she made it to the semi-finals where her time of 11.44 was not enough to advance to the finals.
+The Dutch relay team led by Schippers, with Samuel, Van Schagen and Sedney as anchor runner won the 4 × 100 meters relay with a national record of 42.04.

 At the 2016 Summer Olympics Sedney was selected for the Dutch relay team, they were eliminated in the heats due to a botched relay handover between Samuel and Schippers.

-In 2017 Sedney was part of the 4 x 100 metres Dutch Relay team (Madiea Ghafoor, Schippers, Sedney, Samuel) at 2017 World Championships in Athletics in London where they finished 8th.
+In 2017 Sedney was part of the 4 × 100 metres Dutch Relay team (Madiea Ghafoor, Schippers, Sedney, Samuel) at 2017 World Championships in Athletics in London where they finished 8th.
 Individually Sedney competed in the 100 metres, where she stranded in the heats finishing 30th.